 Considering all the impact areas and following our analysis of this transition in a specific market context, contract remediation appears to be one of the biggest challenges.
-Due to the huge volume of documents (many of which are not in digital/machine-readable format) residing in various heterogeneous contract storage systems, contract reviews will represent not only significant operational workloads, but technological challenges as well.
+Due to the huge volume of documents (many of which are not in digital or machine-readable format) residing in various heterogeneous contract storage systems, contract reviews will represent not only significant operational workloads, but technological challenges as well.

 To ensure an efficient transition, financial institutions must make the remediation process efficient, flexible and compliant with local laws.
 Above all, they must ensure that the process isn’t disruptive to customers.
-The remediation process can be managed using a combination of business process changes and resource augmentation, and the smartest players will partner with leading technology firms to leverage digital accelerator technologies such as optical character recognition (OCR), robotic process automation (RPA) and artificial intelligence (AI) to speed this process.
+The remediation process can be managed using a combination of business process changes and resource augmentation.
+The smartest players will partner with leading technology firms to leverage digital accelerator technologies such as optical character recognition (OCR), robotic process automation (RPA) and artificial intelligence (AI) to speed up the process.

-A strong change/program management function is paramount.
-It must consist of a multidisciplinary team to manage the transition from a business, operational, legal and IT perspective.
+A strong change and program management function is paramount.
+It must be a multidisciplinary team capable of managing the transition from business, operational, legal and IT perspectives.
 This team should understand how the transition will affect the organization’s operating model.
-In addition, the development of an independent risk-monitoring framework can strengthen the overall program structure.
+In addition, the development of an independent risk-monitoring framework would strengthen the overall program structure.

-Far-reaching change such as this requires a robust end-to-end testing strategy.
-From market data acquisition to pricing, margin call and risk-monitoring processes, a test factory or center of excellence can ensure that all changes made across an institution’s systems and processes are validated and verified prior to go-live.
-The testing process will have to be standardized, automated where relevant and fully documented for regulatory audit purposes.
+Far reaching change like this requires a robust, end-to-end testing strategy.
+From market data acquisition to pricing, margin call and risk-monitoring processes, a test factory or center of excellence would ensure that all changes made across an institution’s systems and processes are validated and verified prior to go-live.
+The testing process will have to be standardized, automated where necessary and fully documented to facilitate regulatory auditing.
 The testing factory setup would mix business and function capabilities.

 Getting ready for IBOR transition